prass07/2025-portfolio/_posts/2025-06-03-rethinking.md

 layout: post
 title: "Rethinking the 9 to 6 Mentality: It’s Not About the Hours"
 date: 2025-06-03
-subtitle: A fresh look at the 9 to 6 work mentality and how it can actually support personal and professional growth.
+subtitle: "A fresh look at the 9 to 6 work mentality and how it can actually support personal and professional growth."
-background: '/img/posts/work-life.jpg
+background: '/img/posts/work-life.jpg'
 ---

 # 💼 Rethinking the 9 to 6 Mentality: It’s Not About the Hours